tomography/tomobank/docs/source/phantom/docs.phantom.dynamic.rst

 Tensile Fracture
 ~~~~~~~~~~~~~~~~

 The tensile failure phantom emulates a sample undergoing a tensile test to failure.
 This phantom exhibit both motion and fracturing dynamics.
 In the first half of the test, the sample stretches vertically and contracts in radius such that its volume remains constant.
 At :math:`t = 0.5`, the sample fractures and the two halves begin to move away from each other.
-The phantom is sampled at 20 timesteps with volumes of size :math:`256^3`.
-The projection data constists of 400 projections with a fixed angle and time step per projection and size :math:`256^2`.
-The projections cover the range :math:`[0,8pi)` where successive revolutions capture the interleaving angles.
+The phantom is sampled at 20 time steps with volumes of size :math:`256^3`.
+The projection data consists of 400 projections with a fixed angle and time step per projection and at size :math:`256^2`.
+The projections cover the range :math:`[0,8\pi)` where successive revolutions capture the interleaving angles.

 :download:`https://link to projection and volume data`